robhami/ZTM_REACT/createApp2README.md

 export default Card;
 ```
-An even cleaner way is:
+An even cleaner way is add props to function input:

 ```javascript
 import React from 'react';